danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

 - C++
 ---

-# Subspace Update: Slices, Vec, and Generators
+# Subspace Update: Slices and Vec, Generators, More Iterators, Std Ranges, Callable concepts

 I've spent a few months mostly working on an enormous branch, so Subspace hasn't seen a lot of changes on `main`.
 Today I merged a lot of stuff, which makes it a good time to mention some of the